kodecocodes/swift-style-guide/README.markdown

 }
 ```

 When multiple optionals are unwrapped either with `guard` or `if let`, minimize nesting by using the compound version when possible.
 In the compound version, place the `guard` on its own line, then indent each condition on its own line.
-The `else` clause is indented to match the conditions and the code is indented one additional level, as shown below.
+The `else` clause is indented to match the `guard` itself, as shown below.
 Example:

 **Preferred**:
 ```swift